Last updated: June 2026

 Buyer Cash Equity Injection (5%) $75,000

 At $1.5M, the buyer needs $75,000 in cash.
-That is a manageable number for a business generating $400K in annual cash flow, particularly when paired with ROBS or retirement funds for buyers who are cash-constrained.
+Of the 15% seller note, only the 5% on full standby ($75,000) counts toward the equity injection; the remaining 10% ($150,000) is subordinate debt at market rate that amortizes with payments.
+That subordinate note adds about $36,500 of annual debt service, so total annual debt service is about $233,300 and the DSCR is $400,000 divided by $233,300, about 1.7x, not the 2.0x the SBA loan alone would suggest.
+The seller defers 15% and receives about 85% at close.
+That cash figure is manageable for a business generating $400K in annual cash flow, particularly when paired with ROBS or retirement funds for buyers who are cash-constrained.
 These are rough estimates based on Q1 2026 market data.
 Actual terms depend on individual qualification and lender.

 Note on SDE: the cash flow figures above represent discounted SDE.
 SDE (Seller's Discretionary Earnings) is a broker-reported figure that typically requires a 15% to 50% discount to approximate what a buyer will actually take home after replacing the owner's labor.